davidvalenzuelas/improved-max-value-entropy-search/README.md

 python3 experiments_generator.py
 ```

-After generating the configurations, the experiments can be launched one by one.
+After generating the configurations, the experiments can be launched one by one or parallely.
 For example, for experiments 1 to 100 in 4 dimensions:

 ```bash
 cd code